peerlinks/peerlinks-irc/README.md

 this server an IRC client will display:

 1. A channel with the same name as the identity used for login
-2. A private message from `vowlink`
+2. A private message from `peerlinks`

-To request an invite send `requestInvite` to `vowlink` and share the response with someone who runs the same server on the other machine.
+To request an invite send `requestInvite` to `peerlinks` and share the response with someone who runs the same server on the other machine.
 The reply will contain instructions and once they are executed - you should see a new channel appear in your IRC client.